Early Spring Flowers to Brighten Your Garden After Winter

 Companion Planting Spring Bulbs and Spring Perennials

-Another perk of planting perennials just in front of bulbs is that it can help you remember where the bulbs are planted, ensuring you don’t accidentally damage them while working in the garden.
+Planting perennials just in front of bulbs has another practical benefit—it helps you remember where bulbs are planted so you don’t accidentally disturb them while gardening later in the season.

-Here are some perennials that look amazing when planted with early spring flower bulbs and perennials:
+Here are a few perennials that look especially beautiful when planted with early spring bulbs:

 Troubleshooting Early Spring Flowers: Why Aren’t My Spring Bulbs Blooming?